Emma Dent Coad

 The Royal Borough of Kensington and Chelsea is the most unequal borough in Britain.
 I have pledged to tackle the inequalities in life expectancy, income, physical and mental health, education and life chances which I find to be shameful in a first world country.
 My personal values as a socialist have developed in this context.
 It’s simple to me: people should pay the full amount of tax they owe in the country in which their income is earned, and ensure staff are paid a decent wage.
 In return they should expect to receive a level of pay they can live on, the services they’ve paid for, to be educated and to receive health and adult social care when needed.

-My first ever vote was to join the Common Market; in 2016 I campaigned for and voted to Remain, along with nearly 70% of Kensington voters.
+My first ever vote in 1975 was to remain in the Common Market we had joined two years before.
+In 2016 I campaigned for and voted to Remain, along with nearly 70% of Kensington voters.
 I believe in our democratic system and respect the result of the Referendum.
-However the current position of economic no man’s land is devastating to many of us, and I now support a second Referendum.
+However the current position of economic no man’s land is devastating to many of us, and I now support a further Referendum.
 For my full position on Brexit, click here.

 My teams in Kensington and in Westminster are working to consolidate, extend and improve the links and networks we have with individuals, voluntary organisations, residents’ associations, amenity groups, activists and campaigners across Kensington on their issues, cases and struggles.